-Setting a large, year-encompassing goal can be a little intimidating which is why as you start managing your goals it’s a good idea to consider breaking goals down, setting your ultimate measurable at the end while offering yourself breadcrumbs you can you can follow along the way.
-If you want to pick up 1,000 new customers for the year, focus first on getting 250 for the first quarter, then 500 for the second quarter and so on.
+Setting a large, year-encompassing goal can be a little intimidating.
+As you start managing your goals, it’s a good idea to consider breaking them down, setting your ultimate measure at the end while offering yourself breadcrumbs you can follow along the way.
+If you want to pick up 1,000 new customers for the year, focus first on getting 250 for the first quarter, then another 250 for each additional quarter.

 You can make 2019 great!
 I believe in you, and I can help you!
 Our weekly email is full of resources, tools, information, and other goodies that can help you set and meet your business goals.

 Whether you need a new website or some help with your social media we are ready to start the conversation.

 There are so many pricing strategies.
 Which one is the right choice for your business?